Bebe Rexha: 2021–2022: Better Mistakes

 Rexha gave further information on her second studio album in June 2019, confirming to Bang Showbiz, "I am heading off to the studio now and I am just creating, creating and creating."
 She further revealed a feminist theme to the new music, stating that "everything I have been writing now is very empowering and in-your-face and I am really excited about it."
 In July 2019, Rexha tweeted that she had a song called "Mama".

 In January 2020, Rexha confirmed in an interview with Ryan Seacrest on the red carpet of the 62nd Annual Grammy Awards that the album is inspired by her mental health journey, and that she "[has] a tracklisting and it's really exciting.
 I'm about to pick my next single... either a slower one or an up-tempo one."
 On October 9, 2020, she released "Baby, I'm Jealous" featuring Doja Cat.
-Rexha confirmed in an interview in October 2020 that the album would be a visual album.
+Rexha confirmed in an interview in October 2020 that the album would be a visual album however this never came to fruition.

 On March 5, 2021, Rexha released her new single "Sacrifice", with the music video premiering later that day.
 In March 2021, she released an accessory line with Puma titled "Bebe X Puma", which is sold exclusively in Deichmann stores in Europe.
 On April 14, 2021, she announced that her second album Better Mistakes was scheduled for release on May 7, 2021.
 On May 7, she released her second studio album Better Mistakes, along with a music video for "Break My Heart Myself".
 The album debuted at #140 on the US Billboard 200.

 On October 25, 2021, Rexha announced she would feature on "Family" by David Guetta featuring Ty Dolla Sign and A Boogie wit da Hoodie.
 On November 19, Masked Wolf released a remix of "Sabotage" titled, "It's You, Not Me".
+In August 2022, a remix of Eiffel 65's song "Blue (Da Ba Dee)", titled "I'm Good (Blue)", by David Guetta with vocals from Rexha was released after it went viral on TikTok.